Airedale Terrier Breed Guide

 Also, keep in mind that these dogs can easily become bored.
-If they are not getting enough exercise, they may begin to bark, chew, or destroy your home.
+The Airedale Terrier behavior will worsen if they are not getting enough exercise, they may begin to bark, chew, or destroy your home.

-The life span of the Airedale Terrier is around 10-13 years.
+The Airedale Terrier lifespan is around 10-13 years.

 Airedale Terrier Popularity

 The Airedale Terrier gained popularity after assisting in many war efforts.
 In 1949, the American Kennel Club ranked this dog the 20th most popular breed in the U.S. Unfortunately, this ranking has since declined.
 Now the breed is currently ranked in the 55th spot.

 When it comes to an appropriate diet for the Airedale Terrier, age and size are two important factors that should be considered.
 On average, 1.5 to 2.5 cups of high-quality food is recommended daily.
 Consult with a veterinarian to create the right feeding regimen that best fits your dog.
 Keep in mind that fresh water should always be readily available, especially for the Airedale Terrier who requires plenty of physical activity.